27Naman2004/AI-Powered-Cyber-Threat-Detection-Dashboard/README.md

 Submit a Pull Request

 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the Student of lpu.

-markdown
-Copy code

----

-This is a **single complete README.md**, broken down into:
-- project structure
-- roles
-- tech stack
-- workflow
-- how to run
-- use cases
-- contribution
-- license

-👉 Would you like me to also **add placeholder `.gitkeep` or mini-README files** inside `ml/` and